 Insurance coverage for erectile dysfunction treatment varies.
-It is important to understand if you have insurance that covers penile implant surgery.
-Learn what to expect financially.
+If you have insurance, it is important to understand coverage options associated with penile implant surgery.
+Need help?

 Regardless of your insurer, it is important to confirm your benefits.
 If you have an insurance plan that covers penile implant surgery, your doctor will work with you to address requirements that must be met prior to a procedure.
 If your insurance plan does not cover penile implants or if you have a benefit exclusion, you will be responsible for all charges related to the surgery.